 Make sure to resist the urge to create fancy tests.
 Keep them simple, and testing will be the best for it.

 Make sure to make your tests deterministic.
-Your test should present the same behaviours if no changes were made to the test code while running the test.
+Your test should present the same behaviours if there are no past changes to the test code while running the test.

 If you have a function ‘a ().’ then you write a test, and the test is passing.
 If you don’t change that function, then the test will continue to pass, and it will keep going no matter how multiple times you run it.